 - Thursday, Friday, and Saturday performances are at 7:30 PM.

 - The theatre lobby and box office opens 1.5 hours before each curtain.
 (Fridays and Saturdays at 6 PM and 2 PMfor the Sunday Matinee.)

 - Seating begins 30 minutes before curtain for season ticket holders and groups.
 (Fridays and Saturdays at 7 PM and 3 PM for the Sunday Matinee)

 - Seating begins 20 minutes before curtain for all other patrons.
 (Fridays and Saturdays at 7:10 PM and 3:10 PM for the Sunday Matinee)

 We offer both season ticket and individual performance tickets for Main Stage productions.
 You can find our current ticket prices, as well as information about group rates on our tickets page.

 Out of consideration for our guests and actors, no children under 4 are admitted to the theatre.

 Ticket information for Black Box performances vary and will be published on the performance pages.

 I purchased tickets online through TicketsNashville, how do I actually get my tickets?

-The delivery method for online purchases is WILL CALL.
-When you arrive at the theatre, please come directly the WILL CALL counter.
-Be prepared to give the name of the person who placed the order to receive your tickets.
+- WILL CALL: When you arrive at the theatre, please go directly to the WILL CALL counter and be prepared to give the name of the person who placed the order to receive your tickets.
 You may print out and bring your receipt to speed the process if you wish.
-Tickets may be picked up on the day of the performance you purchased, beginning 1.5 hours before curtain.
+Tickets may be picked up on the day of the performance you purchased, up to 1.5 hours before curtain.